xp44mm/Notebook/RxInAction/09 Partitioning and combining observables.md

 In this example, you use the query syntax approach because it allows you to use the `let` keyword to introduce new sub-calculations that make your code smaller.
 After applying the `Buffer` operator on the `speedReadings` observable, you get an observable of buffers with two consecutive items.

+---

-TIP Instead of creating a buffer of two consecutive elements to find the speed delta, you could use the `Zip` operator like this:
+TIP: Instead of creating a buffer of two consecutive elements to find the speed delta, you could use the `Zip` operator like this:

 ```C#
 speedReadings.Zip(speedReadings.Skip(1), (x,y)=> y-x);
 ```

 This zips the observable with a shifted version of itself.

+---

 You can see in the example that you provide two arguments to the `Buffer` operator by using this overload: